 sudo /Applications/Secure_Remote_Access.app/Contents/Resources/secure_remote_access.sh -d

--s : add screen sharing user and turn on ability to screen share.
+-s: add a screen sharing user and turn on ability to screen share

 The license must be installed on the remote Mac or an error will be returned when the admin Mac attempts to connect to it.
-The license key is installed using a configuration profile.
-The configuration profile is provided with the software and can be deployed either in the Finder by double-clicking on it, or by using an MDM to deploy the license to all machines that will use the software.
+The license key is installed using a configuration profile provided with the software.
+It can be deployed either in the Finder, by double-clicking on it, or by using an MDM to deploy the license to all machines that will use the software.

 To verify a license is installed, open Preferences in Secure Remote Access.